-If under exceptional circumstances a student is required to take medication during school hours, only the school nurse, the principal, or the school nurse designee will administer the medication in compliance with the following regulations:
+If under exceptional circumstances a student is required to take medication during school hours, only the school nurse, the principal, or the school nurse designee will administer the medication in compliance with the following regulations.

 Written permission from a licensed health care provider must be provided with regard to all prescription medications and all special health care procedures to be administered.
-The health care provider's permission form should include the following information: a.
-Date b.
-Medication and/or treatment to be given c.
-Dosage to be administered d.
+The health care provider's permission form should include the following information:

+- a.
+Date

+- b.
+Medication and/or treatment to be given

+- c.
+Dosage to be administered

+- d.
 Time of day to be given.
-(For example, if medication is to be given three (3) times a day, medication should be given at home before school, after school and at bedtime, unless the health care provider's medication order states at noon, before lunch or after lunch.)
+(If medication is to be given three (3) times a day or less the medication should be given at home before school, after school and/or at bedtime, unless the health care provider's medication order states specifically at noon, before lunch or after lunch, or other specified time during the school day.)

+- e.
+Conditions for which the medication is to be administered (Diagnosis).

-Written permission from the parent/guardian must accompany ALL prescription and overthe-counter medications.
-Form must be updated at the beginning of each school year.
+Written permission from the parent/guardian must accompany ALL medication- this form must be updated at the beginning of each school year.
 This form is available at enrollment, on the district website or from the school nurse.

-The medication must be brought to school in the original container, appropriately labeled by the pharmacy, parent, or health care provider.
+The medication must be brought to school in the original container, appropriately labeled by the pharmacy or health care provider.
 The parent may wish to request two containers from the pharmacist.